cncf/toc/tags/README.md

 #### Project Handling:

-* Conduct [Domain Technical Reviews](resources/toc-supporting-guides/project-reviews.md) of projects to inform the TOC for Sandbox Review or as requested for projects moving levels
+* Conduct [Domain Technical Reviews](resources/toc-supporting-guides/project-reviews.md) of projects to inform the TOC for Sandbox Review or as requested for projects moving levels (by projects, or by TOC members if deemed beneficial)
 * Understand and document a high level roadmap of projects within this space, including CNCF and non-CNCF projects.
 Identify gaps in project landscape.
 * For projects that fall within the CNCF, perform health checks.
 * Perform discovery of and outreach to candidate projects